-Marcy Holmes, MSN, Nursing, answered
+Marcy Holmes, MSN, NP, Nursing, answered

 Are vaginal infections life threatening- the answer is likely Yes and No, it depends on which infection and the symptoms involved.
 Most simple yeast or bacterial vaginal infections do not cause great harm or serious risk, but they can leave the cervix raw and vaginal tissue overall more vulnerable to contracting other more serious infections like HIV, chlamydia, gonorrhea or even syphilis.
 The compounded events can lead to greater risks.